What is Butyric Acid?

 Though early in studies, research has shown potential of butyric acid for weight loss in people with diabetes, metabolic syndrome, and obesity.
 People with these conditions have a different composition of gut microbiota than slimmer, healthier people.
 One study showed a butyric acid foods and supplementation significantly reduced obesity, as well as insulin resistance.
 Keto studies have also shown butyrate’s influence on fat loss.

 To naturally increase the production of short-chain fatty acids in your body, focus on eating more butyric acid foods.
-This includes raw milk, grass-fed butter or ghee, parmesan cheese, as well as fiber-rich vegetables, fruits, and grains.
+This includes raw milk, grass-fed butter or ghee, parmesan cheese, as well as fiber-rich vegetables, and fruits.
 By eating high butyric acid foods, you will promote better gut microbiota health which, in turn, will increase short-chain fatty acids such as butyrate.
 If you feel you need a little boost, you may also supplement with a butyric acid supplement such as organic inulin.